Magret1730/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 0x0C.
 Python - Almost a circle

-In this project, the following topics were reviewed:
+In this project, the following topics were reviewed
 1. Import
 2. Exceptions
 3. Class